Contact Information as an Asset

 Avoid Legal Pitfalls

 Most notably, you can see whether you’re contacting someone on a mobile or landline.
-This determines whether you can communicate via SMS, and it gives you context when you prepare for a call.
+This determines whether you can communicate via SMS and gives context when preparing for a call.
 For instance, is this person answering from an office, or will it be more informal?
 Additionally, you can see the phone carrier they’re registered with and whether they’re associated with spam or fraud.
 It’s also often possible to see the contact’s Caller ID information.

-Fines range from $500 to $1500 per call or text, which can add up dizzyingly fast for large companies with thousands or even millions of contacts.
-These aren’t just hollow threats either; ask companies like Time Warner Cable, Guess and Yahoo, all of which have been hit by expensive class-action lawsuits citing the TCPA (Yahoo’s covers 500,000 customers).
+Fines range from $500 to $1500 per call or text, adding up dizzyingly fast for large companies with thousands or even millions of contacts.
+These aren’t just hollow threats; ask companies like Time Warner Cable, Guess, and Yahoo, all of which have been hit by expensive class-action lawsuits citing the TCPA (Yahoo’s covers 500,000 customers).

-The burden of proof sits with the telemarketers, who must show that the recipient actively consented to being contacted.
-Organizations can protect themselves against potential legal trouble by requiring opt-ins for SMS/voice communication and by using a service that verifies their contact data by performing a do not call list check against DNC and known litigator lists.
+The burden of proof sits with the telemarketers, who must show that the recipient actively consented to be contacted.
+Organizations can protect themselves against potential legal trouble by requiring opt-ins for SMS/voice communication and by using a service that verifies their contact data by performing a do-not-call list check against DNC and known litigator lists.